 He asked himself, “What would I give to have that Bible I gave to the tax collector?”
 Everything he once treasured, like his boat, was in a trash heap somewhere.
-The water was gone, so nobody needed a boat.
+The water was gone, so nobody needed a canoe or a dinghy.
 “Meaningless, meaningless,” Jace muttered.

-He remembered when pastors preached about survival, it was a different kind of survival, called salvation.
-Specific trigger words were forbidden in this new world, like saying, “Jesus.”
+He remembered when pastors preached about survival.
+It was a different kind of survival called salvation.
+In this new world, the NWO forbade certain trigger words like “Jesus.”
 5G listening devices were everywhere, so if you uttered his name, drones would come after you.
 Jace had seen what the drones did to people.
 It was impossible to talk about God, listen to a sermon, or read Scripture.
 Even if you quoted a Bible passage in the privacy of your home, somehow, the globalists knew.

 Jace couldn’t remember when the worst part began, but when it did, everything changed.
 Without the mark, you couldn’t function in society.
 It was worse than the infamous ESG scores in China.
-These new ESG scores functioned on steroids.
+These new contrivances worked on steroids.
 The drones hunted down everyone who refused to receive the mark and killed them.
 And that’s when Jace knew the truth.
 Emma was right.
-Aliens had not taken them; God raptured them.
-That was when Jace fled into the Ocala National Forest.
+Aliens had not taken them; God raptured them, and he fled into the Ocala National Forest.

 While Jace embraced some Biblical truths, he wasn’t sure about others.
 He knew the mark of the beast was true.
 He had lived through that nightmare.
 Emma warned him, “If you get left behind, don’t take the mark.”
 But could everything else in the Bible regarding prophecy be true?

-Jace sat beside the dried-up riverbed feeling useless and unimportant.
+Jace sat beside the dried-up riverbed, feeling useless and unimportant.
 Who cared if he died?
 The survivalist set up his tiny one-person tent and crawled into his sleeping bag.
 What would he give for running water, a cup of coffee, and some decent food?
-Fortunately, in Florida, there were insects, dandelions, and succulents to eat when the hunger pangs became overwhelming.
+Fortunately, in Florida, there were insects, dandelions, and succulents to eat when the hunger pangs became unbearable.